DSPython Logo DSPython

 🦴 Topic 3: The Elbow Method (Choosing K)

-The major weakness of K-Means is that you have to choose **K** beforehand.
-The **Elbow Method** is a technique to visually determine the optimal number of clusters.
+The major weakness of K-Means is that you have to choose K beforehand.
+The Elbow Method is a heuristic technique to visually determine the optimal number of clusters.

-We measure **Inertia** (or WCSS - Within-Cluster Sum of Squares), which is the sum of squared distances from every point to its closest centroid.
+We measure Inertia (or WCSS - Within-Cluster Sum of Squares), which is the sum of squared distances from every point to its closest centroid.
+As K increases, Inertia always decreases.

 🌳 Topic 4: Hierarchical Clustering (Dendrograms)